1st Position Blues Harp – An Introduction (Part 1)

 • It offers very little in the middle register – unless you can overblow

-• Cross harp licks work perfectly over the V chord in first position
+• 2nd position cross harp licks work perfectly over the V chord in first position

 What’s the Mode?

-In musical theory, we call first positon the Ionian mode.
+In musical theory, we call 1st position the Ionian mode.
 The Ionian scale is the one we are brought up on in the west.
-Anyone who has seen The Sound Of Music will know the song Doe - A Deer.
+Anyone who has seen The Sound Of Music will know the song Doe A Deer.
 This is what we are talking about.
 Do-Re-Mi-Fa-So-La-Ti-Do.
-In theoretical terms, the important information lies in the interval, or distance, between each note.
+The important information lies in the interval, or distance, between each note.
 An interval can be counted in whole or half steps.
 We call these tones and semi-tones.

-For the simplest example of the Ionian mode on a piano we would start on a C key and move up one white note at a time until we complete an Octave and arrive at the next C. The sequence of intervals we have covered runs like this: Tone-Tone-Semi-tone-Tone-Tone-Tone-Semi-tone.
-In short hand this would be T-T-s-T-T-T-s.
+For the simplest example of the Ionian mode on a piano we would start on a C key and move up one white note at a time until we complete an Octave and arrive at the next C. The sequence of intervals we have covered is: Tone-Tone-Semi-tone-Tone-Tone-Tone-Semi-tone.
+In short hand this would be T-T-s-T-T-T-s, and this provides the layout, or DNA, of the Ionian scale in any key.

 A step of one tone (T) comprises two semi-tones.
 We can see this clearly on the piano keyboard.
-The journey from From C to D starts on C, passes over C# (also called Db) and finishes on D. A step of one semi-tone does what it says.
+The journey from C to D starts on C, passes over C# (also called Db) and finishes on D. A step of one semi-tone does what it says.
 So between E and D, or B and C, there is no black key.
 You can only move a half step.
+Which, coincidentally is also why we don’t find a regular draw bend in holes 5 and 7 on our C harmonica.

 The blues scale